-Using the estimated hyperparameters from columns (1) and (2) in Appendix Table I.1 as prior, we estimate the posterior mean, which can be thought of as shrinking each of the estimated location effects $\hat{\theta}$ toward the linear prediction of $\hat{\theta}$ on z.
+Using the estimated hyperparameters from column (2) in Appendix Tables H.1 and H.2 as prior, we estimate the posterior mean effect of each location, shrinking each of the estimated location effects $\hat{\theta}$ toward the linear prediction of $\hat{\theta}$ on z.
 Even if the true location effects are not normally distributed, the posterior mean yields a prediction of θ that reduces the mean squared error at the cost of increased bias (James and Stein, 1961).
-Our approach aligns with other normal shrinkage methods used in the literature (Chetty et al., 2014a; Angrist et al., 2017; Chetty and Hendren, 2018b; Abdulkadiroğlu et al., 2020; Abaluck et al., 2021; Kline et al., 2022).